RECIST is a standard way to measure the response of a tumor to treatment.

 - Do measure the short axis of mesothelioma.

-- Don't change target lesions during follow-up studies: “once a target lesion, always a target lesion”
+- Don't change target lesions or non-target lesions during follow-up studies: “once a target lesion, always a target lesion”

 - Don’t change measurements on previous studies

 - Don't measure lesions after treatment by RF ablation or cryoablation, because the ablated area is often larger than the original tumor.